BPS Submodels of The Generalized Skyrme Model and How to Find Them: THE SKYRME MODEL

 The subscript for $\xi$, $u$, and $\bar{u}$ means derivative with respect to the coordinates, e.g. $\xi_\mu\equiv\partial\xi/\partial x^\mu$.
 Throughout this paper, we use metric signature $(+,-,-,-)$.
 The generalized Skyrme model has the following Lagrangian density

 where

 Here we omit the coupling constants $f_\pi$ and $e$ in which they can be reintroduced by rescaling the length and energy units.
+We do not specify the potential $V$ and in general we assume $V\equiv V(\xi)$ that will be determined later by the BPS Lagrangian method.
 In this article, we shall use the following ansatz, in spherical coordinates,

 in which the metric is given by $g_{\mu\nu}=\diag(1,-1,-r^2,-r^2\sin^2\theta)$.
 Using this ansatz, we obtain